target/strelka/README.md

 #### Step 5: Prepare a file to analyze

-Use any real malware sample, or other file you'd like Strelka to analyze.
+Use any malware sample, or other file you'd like Strelka to analyze.

 ```bash
 wget https://github.com/ytisf/theZoo/raw/master/malware/Binaries/Win32.Emotet/Win32.Emotet.zip -P samples/